Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ### Contents

-All content is written by the developer, Darya.
-Some information is taken from the website [dog.ceo](https://dog.ceo/dog-api/about).
+All content is written by the developer Darya Belarusik.

 ### Media

-The card dog's images used in this game were obtained from the website [dog.ceo](https://dog.ceo/dog-api/breeds-list) that provides free access to the Dog API (Original dataset taken from the the Stanford Dogs Dataset).
+Dog images used in this game were obtained from the website [dog.ceo](https://dog.ceo/dog-api/breeds-list) that provides free access to the Dog API (Original dataset taken from the the Stanford Dogs Dataset).
-The back side cards is a logo of [the same source](https://dog.ceo/dog-api/breeds-list).
+A card cover is a logo of [the same source](https://dog.ceo/dog-api/breeds-list).
-The codes for two dog's animations on Main page and on Final Page are taken from [this source](https://medium.muz.li/inspiring-examples-of-css-animation-2b2a5dd464e0).
+The codes for two dog animations on Main page and on Final Page are taken from [this source](https://medium.muz.li/inspiring-examples-of-css-animation-2b2a5dd464e0).

 ### Acknowledgements

 Inspiration for this project was received from: